mmatvienko/eros/README.md

 **0610**
 Created tinting function that takes rgb values from flask api and calculates the tint to programmatically create a background for every job

+**0614**
+consider putting col-md-3 col-md-6 col-md-3 in resume instead of in each resume object file